iOS 17 Update Tracker: When Will Your iPhone Get The Update?

 Apple iPhone 14 Series iOS 17 Update

 iPhone 14 Pro Max, iPhone 14 Pro, iPhone 14 Plus, and iPhone 14 will receive the iOS 17 update, as it will be the previous generation of iPhones.
-The iOS 17 update will be available just after the official launch of iOS 17.
+The iOS 17 update will be available for iPhone 14 series from September 18, 2023.

 Apple iPhone 13 Series iOS 17 Update

 Apple has officially confirmed that it will update iPhone 13 Pro Max, iPhone 13 Pro, iPhone 13, and iPhone 13 Mini to iOS 17 along with iPhone 14 series.
+The iOS 17 update is available from September 18, 2023 as OTA update.

 Apple iPhone 12 Series iOS 17 Update

 iPhone 12 series phones, such as iPhone 12 Pro Max, iPhone 12 Pro, iPhone 12, and iPhone 12 Mini, will receive the iOS 17 update as soon as Apple launches iOS 17.
 Apple has officially confirmed this at the WWDC event.
+The iOS 17 update is available for iPhone 12 series from September 18, 2023.

 Apple iPhone 11 Series iOS 17 Update

 iPhone 11 series phones, such as iPhone 11 Pro Max, iPhone 11 Pro, and iPhone 11, will get the iOS 17 update along with all other iPhones.
 Apple confirmed this at the WWDC event.
+The iOS 17 update is available for iPhone 11 series from September 18, 2023.

 Which iPhones Will Not Be Updated To iOS 17?

-Note: UPDATE: Apple has officially announced that iOS 17 will be available for public download on September 18th for all the supported devices.
-The announcement was made during the official launch of iPhone 15 during the Apple Event 2023.